“Say, would someone mind checking the ratings? I seem to have an audience of two.”

 With Max’s popularity booming, the character was brought in to help Coca-Cola with what remains one of its biggest missteps: New Coke.
 The change in the venerable beverage’s formula was not going over well with consumers, and it was hoped Max Headroom might turn the tide.
 Despite well-received commercials and print advertising on everything from billboards to posters to bumper stickers, New Coke died a well-deserved death.

 Meanwhile, Max was still riding high and Peter Wagg, producer at Chrysalis Records and the largely silent “4th man” behind the character’s creation, found another realm for Max to conquer: American television.
 ABC launched Max Headroom in March of 1987 with a six-episode first season.
-Matt Frewer, Amanda Pays reprised their roles from the original film along W. Morgan Sheppard returning as Reg.
-Incredibly, the original trio responsible for Max’s creation–George Stone, Rocky Morton, and Annabel Jankel–received any sort of credit on the ABC series and neither were they even invited to participate, even though the series’ first episode, “Blipverts,” retells most of 20 Minutes Into the Future‘s story.
+Matt Frewer and Amanda Pays reprised their roles from the original film along W. Morgan Sheppard returning as Reg.
+Incredibly, the original trio responsible for Max’s creation–George Stone, Rocky Morton, and Annabel Jankel–received no credit on the ABC series and neither were they even invited to participate, even though the series’ first episode, “Blipverts,” retells most of 20 Minutes Into the Future‘s story.
 The episode alters the original ending so that Bryce Lynch and Network 23 can continue to be antagonists.

 That same summer, Cinemax launched a 6-part series, The Original Max Talking Headroom Show, which was yet another version of the original Channel 4 series featuring interviews with the likes of William Shatner, Mary Tyler Moore, and Penn and Teller.
 As with everything else that came after the original movie, both shows blunt a good bit of the edgy satire 20 Minutes introduced.
-Max Headroom‘s first season did well enough that the show returned for for the fall 1987 season, but its ratings fell and it was cancelled with no small amount of irony.
+Max Headroom‘s first season did well enough that the show returned for the fall 1987 season, but its ratings fell and it was cancelled with no small amount of irony.

 Despite this setback, there was no denying Max Headroom had cemented himself as one of the 1980s’ most unforgettable pop culture heavyweights, outclassing everyone and everything from Madonna to the Terminator to the California Raisins and even that damned Noid from Domino’s Pizza.
 Let’s face it: when you’ve got your own self-help book, you know you’ve arrived, amirite?
 As the 80s gave way to the 90s and the 2000s, Max still had some street cred thanks in large part to the proliferation of the internet and our increasingly connected “online” lives, to say nothing of the plain and simple nostalgia on the part of people who fondly remember that era (example: the guy who wrote the blog post you’re reading right now).